 As I wrote this post, I googled a few things that made it clear how unpopular this position is, but I found a voice that could have been my very own in another article, Why I’ll always put my children before my husband… even though it’s already destroyed one relationship.
 The author, Lucy Cavendish makes the case thoroughly, authentically, and bluntly.
 Please click the link and have a read.

 When a partner demands that a mother put her spouse before her children, the notion is rooted in misogyny, selfish egoism, and narcissism.
 No marriage can be threatened by putting children first without one of those three conditions being present, and really, all three are one and the same.
-In the presence of such demands, or even fear wrought by the belief that putting children first threatens marriage, the partner is infantile and the marriage already under self-sabotage by either the partner or the system of belief that the partner or both parents embrace.
+In the presence of such demands, or even fear wrought by the belief that putting children first threatens marriage, the partner may be infantile and the marriage already under self-sabotage by either the partner or the system of belief that the partner or both parents embrace.